-Now that Baby has started talking, it’s probably starting to become clear exactly how much of what you say he is picking up on and filing away for later – that is to say, pretty much all of it.
-Maybe even including a few things you wish he would be a little forgetful about?
+Now that Baby has started talking, it’s probably starting to become clear exactly how much of what you say they are picking up on and filing away for later – that is to say, pretty much all of it.
+Maybe even including a few things you wish they would be a little forgetful about?

 Plenty of parents choose to try to cut out curse words from their verbal diet for exactly that reason, while others take the stance that their children are going to come across these words at some point, and since it’s parents’ jobs to teach their children which words are appropriate for which situations, it’s better for them to come across them when their parents are around to talk about it and set boundaries.

 Pros and cons of keeping curse words away from your toddler

 Speaking in anger